 Leveraging the private sector

-IFC has invested $2.5 billion in renewable energy, energy efficiency, and other climate-smart initiatives in FY13, a 50 percent increase over FY12 and has determined that 20 percent of its long-term financing and 10 percent of its trade and supply chain financing will be climate-smart by FY15.
+IFC has invested $2.5 billion in renewable energy, energy efficiency, and other climate-smart initiatives in FY14, and has determined that 20 percent of its long-term financing and 10 percent of its trade and supply chain financing will be climate-smart by FY15.

 There has been rapid growth in the use of World Bank Group guarantees to help support climate-friendly investments and mobilize private capital into countries and sectors with a high risk perception.
 IFC and the Multilateral Investment Guarantee Agency (MIGA), a member of the World Bank Group, are working with financial institutions to help strengthen capital and financial markets and reach out to smaller clients.
 For FY13 MIGA issued $1 billion in guarantees supporting eight projects that contribute to reductions in greenhouse gas emissions.